 When their call first connects, you might notice a short delay before you hear them speak.
 This happens because Helpline uses an automated phone system that checks for a real person answering the phone first to ensure it contacts as many people as possible.

 Healthline will generally call you when they first receive notice that you need to self-isolate.
-This happens when they receive data from your border card after you arrive in New Zealand or when they’re advised by the Ministry of Health that you have been in close contact of a confirmed case.
+This happens when they receive data from your border card after you arrive in New Zealand, when the COVID Tracer app informs them or or when they’re advised by the Ministry of Health that you have been in close contact of a confirmed case.

-In their first call, Healthline will check the information that’s been provided.
-In some cases this information can be inaccurate, so it’s important you go through everything.
+In their first call, Healthline will check the information that’s been provided or may ask you for your information if they do not already have it.
+In some cases the information Healthline already has can be inaccurate, so it’s important you go through everything.
 This ensures you’re taking all the right precautions for an appropriate length of time.
 They’ll also need to confirm the details of your travel if you crossed the border.

 If there’s more than one person in your household Healthline may complete the check for all members of your household at the same time.